-HBG Medical Assistance is India’s most popular Medical Assistance Company and has been a preferred solutions provider to Insurance Companies in East Africa.
+HBG Medical Assistance is India’s most popular Medical Assistance and healthacre Company and has been a preferred solutions provider to Insurance Companies in East Africa.

 In a bid for more people to access medical care, AAR medical group has partnered with India’s largest medical insurance group High Beam Global (HBG) to improve medical services in the region.

 “We have partnered with HBG Medical Assistance Company to provide our clients with access to world-class medical facilities in India as we continue to enlighten them about chronic care management to reduce on the statistic of non-communicable diseases that are crippling our healthcare system,” AAR General Manager Trevor Ariho said.

 Ariho noted that the cost of health care is very expensive in the region, adding that the partnership will make treatment affordable.

 “With this formidable partnership between leading Indian Healthcare Companies, AAR Health Services wishes to build the most appropriate healthcare delivery option for its clients in Uganda and other countries in the region,” Ariho stressed.